bigmanBass666/jottings/src/tim_english/Passage_Matching/book/Passage_Matching_book.md

 E. Another way to hide a message is to use symbols to stand for specific letters of the alphabet.

-::: details 1
+::: details 1 ✅
+A
 :::

 \_\_1\_\_ On our first morning in Paris, I went around the corner to the food market to pickup some groceries.
 I bought a handful of perfectly ripe small strawberries and a little sweet melon.
 My husband and I agreed they were the best fruit we had ever eaten.
 But they cost $18!
 In France, quality of life is much more important than efficiency.

 A. Not all the customers are tourists.

-B. There was a nice kitchen and a comfortable bed.
+~~B. There was a nice kitchen and a comfortable bed.~~

 C. That’s not the only reason the French eat less than we do.

-D. Our aim was to see if we could live, in some way, like real Parisians.
+~~D. Our aim was to see if we could live, in some way, like real Parisians.~~

 E. The food is so delicious that you don’t need much of it to make you happy.

-::: details 1
+::: details 1 ❌
+E ❌
+C ✅
 :::

 When people go to the movies today, they can settle in to watch and listen to a story.
 But what if when the lights dimmed and the movie began, there was no dialogue, sound effects, or music? \_\_1\_\_ Those silent films are important to film history.